npick001/LinearRegressionAndClassification/README.md

 scikit-learn>=1.0.0
 ```

-## 📝 Results

-Generated plots and analysis results are saved in the `results/` directory:
-- `results/Task1/salary_linear_regression.png` - Salary prediction visualization

 ## 🔍 Data Description

 Detailed data descriptions are available in:
 - `dataset/data description.docx` - Comprehensive dataset documentation

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is part of a machine learning course assignment.

-## 📞 Contact

-For questions about this project, please open an issue in the repository.

 ---